Survivor Series (1988): Preliminary matches

 The second Survivor Series match was a 10-on-10 variation of tag teams, in which if a wrestler from a tag team was eliminated, his partner was also eliminated.
 The match pitted the Powers of Pain (The Warlord and The Barbarian), The Rockers (Shawn Michaels and Marty Jannetty), The British Bulldogs (Davey Boy Smith and Dynamite Kid), The Hart Foundation (Bret Hart and Jim Neidhart), and The Young Stallions (Paul Roma and Jim Powers) against Demolition (Ax and Smash), The Brain Busters (Arn Anderson and Tully Blanchard), The Bolsheviks (Nikolai Volkoff and Boris Zhukov), The Fabulous Rougeaus (Jacques Rougeau and Raymond Rougeau), and The Conquistadors.
 Hart pinned Raymond with a small package, eliminating The Fabulous Rougeaus from the match.
 Zhukov hit a reverse diving crossbody on Powers and pinned him to eliminate The Young Stallions, but shortly after, he was pinned by Jannetty with a sunset flip, thus eliminating The Bolsheviks from the match.
 Hart hit a German suplex on Blanchard, but the referee saw his shoulders down, so he counted the pinfall, eliminating The Hart Foundation.
 The Rockers began brawling with Blanchard and his partner Anderson.
 The Rockers and the Brain Busters were both disqualified due to brawling in the ring and were eliminated.
 Dynamite hit Smash on the mat and went to the top rope.
 He tried to hit a diving headbutt, but Smash got up and clotheslined him and then pinned him to eliminate the British Bulldogs.
 Initially, Smash was unable to handle the powerful Barbarian of the Powers of Pain, but Demolition eventually gained the advantage when Ax moved out of the way of a charging Warlord, who injured his shoulder on the steel corner post of the ring.
 Both Demolition members took turns to work on Warlord's injured shoulder until the Powers of Pain looked ripe to be defeated.
 However, at this point, Demolition's manager Mr. Fuji opened the rope, causing his own man Smash to fall from the ring and get counted out, thus eliminating Demolition.
 Afterward, Ax confronted Fuji, who denied everything, but when Ax shoved him off and turned his back in disgust, a fuming Fuji struck him with his cane from behind.
 The sufficiently recovered Smash, who had been watching all this, collared the manager and threw him to Ax, who slammed him to the ringside mat, causing Demolition to turn babyface.
-After Demolition strode away to cheers from the crowd, The Powers of Pain momentarily resumed the match with the Conquistadors, but then they suddenly ceased and stepped out of the ring and turned heels when they picked Fuji up off the floor, dusted him down and guided him round to their corner.
+After Demolition strode away to cheers from the crowd, The Powers of Pain momentarily resumed the match with the Conquistadors, but then they suddenly ceased and stepped out of the ring and turned heels when they picked the hated Fuji up off the floor, dusted him down and guided him round to their corner.
 Moments later, Fuji tripped Conquistador #1 with his cane, allowing the Barbarian to hit the masked man with a diving headbutt and pin him to eliminate The Conquistadors, making the Powers of Pain the survivors.
-After the match, Demolition ran back to the ring and ran Warlord and Barbarian from the ring.
+After the match, the Powers celebrated with Fuji on their shoulders Demolition ran back to the ring and chased Warlord and Barbarian out to the floor where Fuji ordered them to retreat to the dressing room, leaving Demolition alone with the fans.